Teneriffe

 Population growth drivers in Teneriffe are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Teneriffe's population is estimated at around 6,207 as of Feb 2026.
-This reflects an increase of 687 people (12.4%) since the 2021 Census, which reported a population of 5,520 people.
-The change is inferred from the resident population of 6,112 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
-This level of population equates to a density ratio of 9,698 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-The suburb's 12.4% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+As of May 2026, the estimated population of the suburb of Teneriffe is around 6,307, reflecting a 14.3% increase since the 2021 Census which reported a population of 5,520 people.
+This increase is inferred from the resident population of 6,218 as estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 56 validated new addresses since the Census date.
+This level of population equates to a density ratio of 9,854 persons per square kilometer, placing Teneriffe in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate exceeded both the national average (9.3%) and state average during this period.
+Interstate migration contributed approximately 57.99999999999999% of overall population gains, with all drivers including overseas migration and natural growth being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to increase by 2,802 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 49.9% in total over the 17 years.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, significant population increase is forecast for Teneriffe within the top quartile of national statistical areas.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 2,443 persons by 2041, reflecting a gain of 37.3% in total over the 16 years.

 Frequently Asked Questions - Population